Employment

 • Ability to successfully complete First Aid, CPR, and Blood Borne Pathogen training.

-• Should be able to meet the requirements of the College's automobile insurance.
+• Should be able to meet requirements of the College's automobile insurance.

 • Ability to communicate effectively both verbally and in writing, including developing clear and concise reports.